Vagina (album): Development and composition

 Vagina is Alaska Thunderfuck's third studio album, following her debut Anus (2015) and follow-up Poundcake (2016).
 She wrote some of the music in a cabin in the woods while also collaborating with Jeremy Mikush for their 2018 studio album Amethyst Journey, as musical duo Alaska and Jeremy.

 Alaska titled the album Vagina in keeping with a theme of "movement through the chakras of the body".
 She stated that there was no alternative to the title: "I'm just personally much more into vaginas than I am into dicks – I think they're prettier.
 So we called it that."
 Alaska had wanted to name her second album 'Vagina', but the title didn't match the songs.
 She has also said of the title:

 In contrast to Alaska's previous albums, Vagina does not feature fellow RuPaul's Drag Race alumnae as guests.
 Tomas Costanza co-wrote several tracks.
 Rapper Big Dipper is featured on the track "Cellulite", and record producers Jodie Harsh and Ellis Miah contributed to "Drip" and "Snaked", respectively.

 Alaska stated that Vagina is "a return to form" of her earlier work, with "Hard electronic beats, songs about taboo body parts and lewd sexual acts, some total nonsense, and of course lots and lots of swear words."
 She expressed faith that listeners would absorb the deeper meaning through the "filth and frivolity" of the lyrics.
 She told Digital Spy the album's content is about "getting wasted and body parts that you can't talk about on TV" because "I love those things".
 Alaska has dedicated the title track "to all women everywhere – whether they have a vagina or not".
-The song "Pride" reportedly "held a lot of resonance" with Alaska, who called the LGBT movement "essential".
+The song "Pride" reportedly "held a lot of resonance" with Alaska, who called the LGBTQ movement "essential".

 Release and promotion

 Alaska announced the release of her album Vagina in a television advertisement which aired on May 24, 2019, during the reunion special of the eleventh season of RuPaul's Drag Race.
 The album's release that same day was unexpected and preceded her appearance at RuPaul's DragCon LA as well as the May 26 debut of Alaska's inclusive Drag Queen of the Year Pageant.

 Referencing her song "Leopard Print", Alaska wore a leopard print dress, headband, and gloves to RuPaul's DragCon LA, where she was accompanied by four "minions" who wore "leopard print bodysuits that fully covered their faces".

 During the pageant, hosted by Jackie Beat, the album was heavily promoted and tracks were previewed throughout.
 Queens and audience members wore leopard print in recognition of her lyric "everything must be leopard print".